 Opposition in Wales was fierce and lengthy.
 Many considered the flooding as an attack on the Welsh language and culture, given that Capel Celyn was one of the last remaining exclusively Welsh-speaking communities in Wales.
 Despite this fierce opposition of the Welsh public and without any support from Welsh MPs, the Liverpool Corporation Act was passed on 1 August 1957.

-All Welsh Members of Parliament and the villagers waged an 8 year campaign to try and stop the flooding.
-Despite this opposition to the proposals, the valley was flooded in 1965 to create Llyn Celyn - the official opening date was 28th October 1965.
+All Welsh Members of Parliament and the villagers waged an 8-year campaign to try and stop the flooding.
+Despite this opposition to the proposals, the valley was flooded in 1965 to create Llyn Celyn.
 The village, the post office and chapel with a cemetery were all lost underwater together with twelve houses and farms.
-Forty eight out of the sixty seven who were living in the valley lost their homes.
+Forty eight out of the sixty-seven who were living in the valley lost their homes.

 It is arguably an event marked as one of the most significant in recent Welsh history.
 It has become a permanent reminder of the underhand legal processes pursued by an English Local Authority to avoid normal planning and other consent processes.